fgremper/CloudStudio/Documents/WorkLog.md

 * run tests without server running (short circuit without http handler)
 * add 3 new parameters to doc and debug that config read works
 * changepw, setrepositoryinformation to api ref
+* clean up webinterface code
+* error msgs
+* go over once more and do the comments right
+* correct url parsing for everything

 ('TODO' as well as 'Done' is incomplete, because I forget to write stuff down here ~~a lot~~ sometimes, sorry!
 Trying to do it, though!)